Marisol Limon Martinez is a writer, musician, composer, and visual artist based in New York City.

 She was born in San Antonio, Texas, received her BA in Art History, with a concentration in Visual Arts, from Barnard College, and studied classical piano at the Manhattan School of Music.

-Marisol performs and exhibits in the US and Europe and has been a guest lecturer at Brown University, The New School (Parsons & Eugene Lang), Columbia University, and Queens College.
+Marisol performs and exhibits in the US and Europe and has been a guest lecturer at School of VIsual Arts (SVA), Brown University, The New School (Parsons & Eugene Lang), Columbia University, and Queens College.

 Marisol's EP Here Her Ghost, produced by Godfrey Diamond, will be released in May 2018.